awslabs/llrt/README.md

 - Validate overall compatibility with AWS SDK and WinterCG compliance
 - Test the integration between all components
 - Confirm expected behavior from end-user perspective

-For more information about the E2E Tests and how to run them, see [here](tests/e2e/README.md).
+- For more information about the E2E Tests and how to run them, see [here](tests/e2e/README.md).

+Web Platform Tests (WPT)

+- Useful for validating LLRT’s behavior against standardized browser APIs and runtime expectations
+- Ensure compatibility with web standards and cross-runtime environments
+- Help verify alignment with WinterCG and broader JavaScript ecosystem
+- For setup instructions and how to run WPT in LLRT, see [here](tests/wpt/README.md).

 ### Test runner